-While most people think of it as an annual event, the Great Migration is in fact a continuous cycle, with the animals moving back and forth between the Masai Mara and the Serengeti, crossing the Mara River each time in search of better grazing (the saying “the grass is greener on the other side” perfectly sums up their motivation!).
+While most people think of it as an annual event, the Great Migration is in fact a continuous cycle.
+The animals moving back and forth between the Masai Mara and the Serengeti.
+Crossing the Mara River each time in search of better grazing (the saying “the grass is greener on the other side” perfectly sums up their motivation!).

 The Great Migration on a budget

 The Masai Mara and the Serengeti are expensive safari destinations, and prices are highest during the months of the migration.
-It is possible, however, to see the Great Migration on a budget.
+However it is possible to see the Great Migration on a budget.

-Your best budget option is to do an overland trip to either Tanzania or Kenya during the migration period.
-We offer a number of budget overland safaris to the Serengeti and the Masai Mara where you camp in the parks and spend your days on game drives, seeing those nature documentary scenes first hand.
+Your best budget option is an overland tour to either Tanzania or Kenya during the migration period.
+We offer a selection of budget overland safaris to the Serengeti and the Masai Mara.
+These tours facilitate camping in the parks and spending your days on game drives, seeing those nature documentary scenes first hand.

 Popular budget Masai Mara and Serengeti Safaris include:

 Popular 10 Day Best of Kenya and Tanzania tented camps – a more luxurious trip than most of our camping overland trips – recommended if you want to sleep out in the wild in tented camps